anubhavcoder/flu_shot_learning/README.md

 		are so disproportionately different across these two age groups, it could be worth either creating an indicator variable for age group or just creating a new model for each altogether)

+	- How do demographics relate to getting flu shots?
+		- From Aguero et al. (2011), it seems like the following factors relate to people following H1N1 intervention measures (social distancing, hand-washing, etc.) prior to the vaccine being widely available.
+			- Gender: women more likely
+			- Education level: higher educated people more likely
+			- People who have higher concerns about the virus are more likely
+			- People who perceive the government as a useful source of information are more likely
+			- People who perceive the risk factors of a vaccine to be lower are more likely